Graph Universal Adversarial Attacks: A Few Bad Actors Ruin Graph Learning Models: Experiments

 \paragraph{Importance of clipping.} As discussed in the design of GUA, the continuous relaxation of the attack vector $p$ requires clipping throughout optimization.
 For an empirical supporting evidence, we show in Figure~\ref{comp_fg} the ASR obtained through executing Algorithm~\ref{graphuniversalattack_alg} with and without clipping, respectively.
 Clearly, clipping leads to stabler and superior results.
 Without clipping, the ASR may drop to zero in some random trials.
 The reason is that several entries of $p$ become strongly negative, such that projections result in small values for all positive entries and subsequent hard thresholding zeros out the whole vector $p$.

-\paragraph{Effect of projection radius.} We treat the $L_2$-norm projection radius $\xi$ as a parameter and study its relationship with the ASR.
+\paragraph{Effect of projection radius.} The $L_2$-norm projection radius is a positive quantity $\xi$ so that the projection of $p$ is $\xi\cdot p/\|p\|_2$.
+The number of anchors is implicitly controlled by the projection radius $\xi$.
+Increasing $\xi$ will enlarge the anchor set.
+We treat $\xi$ as a parameter and study its relationship with the number of anchor nodes and corresponding ASR.
 See Table~\ref{data_tb}.
-As expected, the larger $\xi$ the more anchor nodes appear, because the projected vector $p$ likely contains more values greater than 0.5.
+As expected, the average ML (that is equal to the number of anchor nodes) increases with $\xi$ non-linearly.
 A larger anchor set also frequently results in higher ASR, because of more changes to the graph.

-One sees from the table that attacks on Cora and Citeseer are quite effective.
-In fact, the individual result for each trial may suggest even more attractive findings.
+Additionally, the individual result for each trial may suggest even more attractive findings.
 For example, for the case of Cora and $\xi=4$, the MLs for the ten trials are \{5, 9, 10, 7, 8, 9, 9, 9, 6, 7\} and the corresponding ASRs are \{0.780, 0.875, 0.869, 0.850, 0.866, 0.880, 0.874, 0.813, 0.805, 0.809\}.
 This result means that as few as six anchor nodes are sufficient to achieve 80\% ASR.
+The different number of anchors under the same $\xi$ also corroborates the above statement that the number of anchors is implicitly controlled by the projection radius $\xi$.
+In Figure~\ref{fig:radius_all}, we plot the average ASRs with respect to different $L_2$-norm projection radius.
+For Cora, Citeseer and Pol.Blogs, the plateaued ASR is $89.91\%$, $84.77\%$ and $52.31\%$, at $\xi = 8$, $\xi = 9$ and $\xi = 12$, respectively.
 On the other hand, one also sees that the attacks on Pol.Blogs are less effective.
 The reason is that the graph has a large average degree, which makes it relatively robust to universal attacks.
-As observed by~\citet{zugner2018adversarial} and~\citet{wu2019adversarial}, nodes with more neighbors are harder to attack than those with fewer neighbors.
-The higher density of the graph requires a larger anchor set to achieve higher ASR.
+As observed by~\cite{zugner2018adversarial} and~\cite{wu2019adversarial}, nodes with more neighbors are harder to attack than those with fewer neighbors.
+The higher density of the graph requires a larger anchor set to achieve high ASR.
+We intend to maintain a small anchor set for secretive attacks.
+Thus, keeping the other hyperparameters the same, we report future results by setting $\xi = 4, 4, 8$ on Cora, Citeseer and Pol.Blogs, respectively.

+\paragraph{Nodes with low connectivity are easier to attack.} On Cora, when $\xi = 4$, the average degree of successfully attacked nodes is $4.29$, while that of failed ones is $7.08$.
+This result also corroborates the conclusions from ~\cite{zugner2018adversarial}, that low-degree nodes are easier to attack.
+The phenomenon is not surprising since the neighborhoods of low-degree nodes tend to be dominated by anchors.